Spring Is Here - Is Your Indianapolis Home Protected Against Termites?

 April 3, 2019

 Swarmers aren’t the members of the colony that are eating your home, though.
 Those members are known as worker termites.
-They eat cellulose found in wood and are responsible for feeding the entire colony.
-They pluck away at wooden structures 24 hours a day, 7 days a week!
+They eat cellulose found in wood, and are responsible for feeding the entire colony.
+These worker termites pluck away at wooden structures 24 hours a day, 7 days a week!

-Termites love damp and damaged wood.
 Make sure to repair any leaks found in and around your home, replacing the damaged wood when possible.
-It may be termites first choice for a meal, but once it runs out they’ll move on to any wood that is available.
+It may be termites first choice for a meal; once it runs out , however, they’ll move on to any wood that is available.

-It’s also helpful to clean up debris around the yard.
-Rotting stumps and logs are highly attractive to termites.
+It’s also helpful to clean up debris around the yard, as rotting stumps and logs are highly attractive to termites.

 Damp soil close to your home can create a problem.
-You may notice mud tubes around the foundation of your home.
-These are created as termites are traveling in and out.
+You may notice mud tubes around the foundation of your home; these are created by termites as they are traveling in and out.

 Action Pest Control uses termite treatments that have been proven to work.
-We are equipped to offer the Sentricon system and Termidor system, ensuring that, no matter what your termite infestation looks like, we offer something that will work for you.
-Read about how each system works on our termite control page.
+We are equipped to offer the Sentricon and Termidor systems - ensuring that, no matter what your termite infestation looks like, we offer something that will work for you.
+Learn more about how each system works on our termite control page.
 Make sure termites aren’t causing costly damage to your home.
 For an immediate response to your termite troubles, contact Action Pest Control today!

 < Previous Next >